 We free the innocent.
 Innocence Project Northwest is an innocence organization that provides free legal services to the wrongfully convicted in Washington State and works to improve justice systems.
 Like the Innocence Project (located in NYC) and many other innocence organizations across the world, we are independently funded and receive no financial support from the Innocence Project or any other innocence organization.

 It all started 20 years ago.
-In 1997, Professor Jacqueline McMurtrie founded Innocence Project Northwest as the third independent innocence organization in the United States.
-Twenty years later, IPNW has evolved from its roots as a volunteer effort to a non-profit law firm affiliated with the University of Washington School of Law.
+In 1997, Professor Jacqueline McMurtrie founded Innocence Project Northwest as the third Project in the United States.
 IPNW’s core mission – to free innocent prisoners and prevent future wrongful convictions through education and policy reform – remains as critical today as it was 20 years ago.

 Through the work of our dedicated staff, students and pro bono partners, along with the generous support of our donors, IPNW has exonerated 14 Washington men and women who collectively served over 100 years in prison for crimes they did not commit and helped secure freedom for many other individuals.
 Efforts to improve criminal justice in Washington and support exonerees has led to important reforms and new laws involving eyewitness identification procedures, the preservation of evidence and access to post-conviction DNA testing, and the right of exonerees to receive compensation for their wrongful convictions.